Be Prepared for a Disaster: Our Tips for Evacuating with Dogs

 Before the sparks fly, train your dog to go to his crate or the safe room on command.

-“Keep the carrier out in the open and throw treats in there from time to time, so he keeps checking,” says Alice Moon-Fanelli, Ph.D., an assistant professor and a certified-applied animal behaviorist with Animal Behavior Consultations in Brooklyn, CT.
+“Keep the carrier out in the open and throw treats in there from time to time, so he keeps checking,” says Alice Moon-Fanelli, Ph.D., an assistant professor and a certified-applied animal behaviorist with Animal Behavior Consultations in Brooklyn, Connecticut.
 “Keep a towel in there to make it comfy.”

 Herb Carver also recommends training your dog to respond to a whistle because your pet may not be able to hear your voice over alarms.
 It also makes it easier for you to catch him in the aftermath.